ARTIST STATEMENT - 日本語

-Ryoko Goto's work draws from personal memory and quiet observation.
-Influenced by abstract expressionism and Japanese aesthetics, she uses materials including ink,
+Ryoko Goto’s work draws from personal memory and quiet observation.
+Influenced by the New York School of Abstract Expressionism and Japanese aesthetics, she uses

 Ryoko Goto makes art that emerges from personal memory and quiet attention.